JustinClarke/JustinClarke/README.md

 ### Glad to see you here!

-I'm a third year Computer Science Engineering Student 🎓 from GITAM University 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.
+I'm a third year Computer Science Engineering Student from GITAM University.
+I'm a passionate learner who's always willing to learn and work across technologies and domains.
+I love to explore new technologies and leverage them to solve real-life problems.
+I'm currently into Web Development and working on my Data Structures and Algorithms.

 Joined Github **2** years ago.